 To enforce construction site safety, you have to make sure you have proper documentation of everything that is going to be done on-site.
 There are some legal hoops most construction companies must jump through to begin building, and it is essential that all proper registrations and licenses are earned before work begins.
 Supervisors and contractors who will be charged with particularly difficult tasks, like blasting, certainly should provide evidence of their certification well in advance of their employment on the job site.
 Not only does this prevent accidents due to improper training, but it protects the construction firm from legal action and public scrutiny.
 Any safety hazards that make their way to the media will look bad for construction firms.

 No construction worker wants to work for a construction firm that doesn’t put its worker’s safety first.
 Any news of workers getting hurt on the job due to lack of safety practices will have new prospects running away from your construction firm.
-Implementing measures to practice construction site safety methods will prevent such things from happening.
+Implementing measures to practice construction site safety methods prevents falls and such things from happening.
+For falls, there are a number of factors including the failure or misuse of protection equipment, unstable working surfaces, and human error.
 Also, documenting all work in the field using cloud and mobile technology is making it easier than ever before to mitigate future lawsuits.